UtrechtUniversity/yoda-ruleset/README.md

-Institutions I-lab Rules and Policies for YoDa/iRODS
+Research module Rules and Policies for YoDa/iRODS
 ==========

 NAME
 ----
-irods-ruleset-ilab - Subset of rules and policies for iRODS based YoDa required for the yoda-portal-ilab-intake module
+irods-ruleset-research - Subset of rules and policies for iRODS based YoDa required for the yoda-portal-research module

 DESCRIPTION
 -----------
 Yoda is configuration of an iRODS server for dataset management.
-These rules are required on top of the rules-uu rules to use the YoDa Portal I-Lab Intake module
+These rules are required on top of the rules-uu rules to use the YoDa Portal research module designed.

 It consists of:
-- Institutions I-lab specific rules and policies
+- Research module specific rules and policies

 DEPENDENCIES
 ------------